cryptic-bmd/digitalWatch/README.md

 # digitalWatch

- A unique digital watch with a sprinkle of spice
+ A unique digital watch with a sprinkle of spice (16 March, 2023)

 ![digitalWatch](static/images/screenshot.jpg)